zhongyin/zhongyin.github.io/README.md

 - [kinto](https://github.com/Kinto/kinto) - A generic JSON document store with sharing and synchronisation capabilities.
 - [sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform application monitoring, with a focus on error reporting.
 - [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated nginx proxy for Docker containers using docker-gen
-- [httpie](https://github.com/httpie/httpie) - Modern, user-friendly command-line HTTP client for the API era.
+- [httpie](https://github.com/httpie/httpie) - As easy as /aitch-tee-tee-pie/ 🥧 Modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more. https://twitter.com/clihttp
 - [mkcast](https://github.com/tckmn/mkcast) - [OBSOLETE - see readme] A tool for creating GIF screencasts of a terminal, with key presses overlaid.

 ## Ruby